fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 Returns an array value that represents the solution to the least squares system.

-Raises `LINALG_ERROR` if the underlying SVD process did not converge.
+Raises `LINALG_ERROR` if the underlying Singular Value Decomposition process did not converge.
 Raises `LINALG_VALUE_ERROR` if the matrix and rhs vectors have invalid/incompatible sizes.
 Exceptions trigger an `error stop`.